beginning of content

 Pain management

-It can be helpful to understand how your OA pain works and your own response to it.
+It can help to learn how your osteoarthritis pain works and how you respond to it.
 A psychologist may be able to help you manage pain with cognitive behaviour therapy.

 Pain-relief medicines can include:

-Check with your doctor if these medicines are suitable for you.
-NSAIDs have many potential side effects, such as stomach ulcers and bleeding, kidney problems and heart problems.
+Check with your doctor if these medicines are suitable for you and your type of osteoarthritis.

 An injection of corticosteroid medicine into a painful joint can give you pain relief for a few weeks, depending on which joint is affected.
-However, there is a limit to how many injections you can have.
+This relief is only for a short period of time, and there is a limit to how many injections you can have.

 Surgery

-If your symptoms are affecting your daily activities and can't be managed in other ways, your doctor may refer you to an orthopaedic surgeon.
+If your symptoms affect your daily activities and can't be managed in other ways, your doctor may refer you to an orthopaedic surgeon.

-There are several different types of surgery for OA.
+There are several different types of surgery for osteoarthritis.
 Joint replacement surgery may be recommended for some people.

-As OA is a long-term condition.
-You may feel anxious, frustrated or upset about how it is affecting your life.
+As osteoarthritis is a long-term condition, you may feel anxious, frustrated or upset about how it affects your life.
 Talk with a friend, your doctor or a psychologist if you need help and support.

 Resources and support